Whats-Cookin/sample-design-docs-anoncreds/AnoncredsW3CCompatibility.md

 We aim to wrap the enhancements made on the RUST Framework [Anoncreds Rust](https://github.com/hyperledger/anoncreds-rs) first, the integration of AnonCreds with W3C VC Format in ACA-Py, which includes support for issuing, verifying, and managing W3C VC Format AnonCreds credentials.

-Also, we're emphasizing cryptographic agility and advanced storage capabilities, enabling multiple signature types, ensuring smooth integration with DIDComm Protocol alignments within ACA-Py, and making the framework interoperable with the Javascript Framework [Document](https://github.com/hyperledger/aries-framework-javascript).
+Ideally the signatures will be in parallel with the Javascript Framework [Document](https://github.com/hyperledger/aries-framework-javascript).

 ## Caveats (or What's out of scope)